flutter/engine/impeller/docs/standalone_gles.md

 # Using Impeller as a Standalone Rendering Library (with OpenGL ES)

 This guide describes how to use Impeller as a standalone rendering library using OpenGL ES.
-Additionally, some form of WSI (Window System Integration) is essential.
+Additionally, some form of Window System Integration (WSI) is essential.
 Since EGL is the most popular form of performing WSI on platforms with OpenGL ES, Impeller has a toolkit that assists in working with EGL.
 This guide will use that toolkit.

 While this guide focuses on OpenGL ES with EGL, the steps to setup rendering with another client rendering API (Metal and Vulkan) are fairly similar and you should be able to follow the same pattern for other backends.

-This guide details extremely low-level setup and the `//impeller/renderer` API directly above the HAL.
+This guide details extremely low-level setup and the `//impeller/renderer` API directly above the Hardware Abstraction Layer (HAL).
 Most users of Impeller will likely use the API using convenience wrappers already written for the platform.
 Interacting directly with the HAL is extremely powerful but also verbose.
 Applications are likely to also use higher level frameworks like Aiks or Display Lists.

 Building Impeller for the target platform is outside the scope of this guide.

 > [!CAUTION]
 > The code provided inline is pseudo-code and doesn't include error handling.
 See the headerdocs for more on error handling and failure modes.
 All classes are assumed to be in the `impeller` namespace.
 For a more complete example of setting up standalone Impeller, see [this patch](https://github.com/flutter/engine/pull/52472/files) that adds support for Impeller rendering via Wasm [in the browser and WebGL 2](https://public.chinmaygarde.com/impeller/wasm/wasm.html).

-# Setup
+# Set up

-To get started with Impeller rendering, you need to setup a context and a renderer.
-For backend specific classes, the convention in Impeller is to append the backend name as a suffix.
+To get started with Impeller rendering, you need to set up a context and a renderer.
+For backend-specific classes, the convention in Impeller is to append the backend name as a suffix.
 So if you need to create an instance of an `impeller::Context` for OpenGLES, look for `impeller::ContextGLES`.

 In our case, we need a `impeller::ContextGLES` and `impeller::Renderer`.